Alok Sharma: Free schools

 Sharma supported the opening in his Reading West constituency of one of the first free schools in England: All Saints Junior School opened in September 2011 and received an 'outstanding' rating in its first Ofsted report.

 Sharma has also been appointed a patron of the Wren School, a new secondary free school opening in west Reading in September 2015.
 Sharma supported the West Reading Education Network in getting the new school approved and is helping the school to find an appropriate permanent site.

 Heathrow Airport

 Sharma has been a vocal supporter of the expansion of Heathrow Airport and has spoken in support of increasing the number of airport runways in the South East of England, claiming that "a lack of hub capacity is costing the United Kingdom jobs and investment".
 This is despite opposition in his own constituency.
-In 2009 he had opposed the third runway for the envionmentally unsustainable way it was being planned and had said: "A third runway at Heathrow would inflict huge damage to the environment and to the quality of life of millions of people.
+In 2009 he had opposed the third runway for the environmentally unsustainable way it was being planned and had said: "A third runway at Heathrow would inflict huge damage to the environment and to the quality of life of millions of people.
 It is time for the government to abandon its plans for a third runway and, if a conservative government is elected, we will certainly stop this environmental disaster".
 He has argued that the expansion needs to be environmentally sustainable.